Assignments Of Class 14: Flexbox - Part 1

 1. Modify the CSS for flex-grow:

-flex-grow: 1; /* Allow items to grow and fill available space */
+css.container { display: flex; justify-content: space-between; align-items: center; height: 100vh; background-color: #f0f0f0;} .item { background-color: #4CAF50; color: white; padding: 20px; text-align: center; flex-grow: 1; /* Allow items to grow and fill available space */ margin: 10px;}Explanation:

-• flex-grow: 1 allows items to grow and take up the remaining space equally.
+flex-grow: 1allows items to grow and take up the remaining space equally.

 Assignment 8: Use align-self to Override Vertical Alignment for Specific Item